-Laura Gibbon's life changed forever in March 2016 when she was told she had stage 3c ovarian cancer.
+Laura Gibbon's life changed forever in March 2016 when she was diagnosed with stage 3C ovarian cancer.
 She had been unaware that the symptoms she was experiencing were associated with the disease.
+It's now been three years since her last chemotherapy session and although she is continuing to have regular check-ups, Laura is happy to report that she is doing well.

 "In the summer of 2015, I developed some pain in my lower tummy so I went to A&E. They suspected appendicitis and asked me to return the following day for an ultrasound.
 The ultrasound showed two large cysts, one on each ovary.
 I underwent surgery the same day and that was that.